 What I do try to do is share what has helped me through my trials with suffering due to chronic pain.
 Before I get to that, let me quickly sum up what I have been dealing with to give some context.
 I have been experiencing chronic pain since 1996.
 In that time, my quality of life went down considerably as I became less and less able to do everyday things.
 It got to the point where I spent years on the couch on my stomach because it hurt too much to lie on my side, to sit for more than 15 minutes, and to stand or walk for more than a couple of minutes.
 The pain is nerve pain that gets worse with pressure.
 By the grace of God, I have seen some improvement in the last year and a half.
 My husband created a program that is designed to slowly acclimate me to normal activities again.
 I am still in pain every day when sitting or standing or walking, but I am making progress.
-I can now sit up for 45 minutes every hour!
-It is slow going, but the program is working better than anything else we’ve tried.
+I can now sit up for 45 minutes a number of times a day.
+In between, I head back to the couch to rest.
+It’s slow going, but the program is working better than anything else we’ve tried.

 Over the years, the pain has fluctuated.
 Some years were worse than others, but thankfully some days were better than others.
 I am very grateful for the easier times.
 Some of the hard days were very hard.
 There have been many times when just getting through the day was a major accomplishment.
 The physical suffering has also caused some emotional and spiritual turmoil.
 I know what it is like to be overcome with grief.
 I have been beyond the bottom of my rope, that place where you just can’t go on anymore mostly because you just can’t see the point.
 It is a very low place.
 I know what it is like to wonder where God is, if he is mad at you, and if things will stay the same awful way forever.